3 Swedish county governors back 2026 Olympic bid

 - Seahawks chat rewind: Bob Condotta on NFL draft needs, offseason challenges, Janikowski's future

-- Seahawks mailbag: Where will the Seahawks draft in 2019?
-And what does the future hold for C.J.
-Prosise, Amara Darboh and Jamarco Jones?

-There are two other candidates for the 2026 Olympics: Calgary, Canada, and the combined Italian bid of Milan and Cortina d’Ampezzo.
+The other candidate for the 2026 Olympics is a combined Italian bid from Milan and Cortina d’Ampezzo.
 A vote of IOC members is scheduled for June.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports

-Note: This story has been corrected to show that there are two bids for the 2026 Winter Olympics, not three.